How to Prepare Your Cut Flower Garden Bed for the Spring Season

 • Introduce Beneficial Insects: Encourage or introduce beneficial insects, such as ladybugs, lacewings, and predatory mites, that prey on harmful pests.

-• Use Organic Pest Controls Wisely: If pests do appear, consider using organic pest control methods before reaching for chemical pesticides.
+• Use Organic Pest Controls Wisely: If pests appear, consider using organic pest control methods before reaching for chemical pesticides.
 Neem oil, insecticidal soaps, and diatomaceous earth are effective against many common pests and are safer for your plants.

 • Practice Crop Rotation: If you also grow vegetables or herbs in your garden, practice crop rotation from year to year.
 This can help prevent soil-borne pests and diseases from building up and affecting your flowers.